darthlupi/the_rest_is_crud_inventory/README.md

   a. inventory/preheader.php
   b. api/api.php at the END of the file
 7. I have fun python script that will take a csv and list of columns as input to populate the table.
   a.
-Example:  scripts/inventory_pop.py  --infile="file.csv" --columns="host,ip,ilo"
+Example to load csv:  scripts/inventory_pop.py  --infile="file.csv" --columns="host,ip,ilo"
+  b.
+Example to load host using anisble facts: scripts/inventory_pop.py  --infile="file.lst" --ansible="yes"